cipher813/McMahon_Metis/Project_2/README.md

 To interpret this, you would essentially feed the metrics of the three features into the model, and it will then provide a prediction of the price of Bitcoin.

+### Further Thoughts
+Regularization was considered but not ultimately incorporated into the model.
+This is because the model only has three features with a very high accuracy as gauged by an R2 score of ~97%.
+While Ridge, Lasso and ElasticNet regularization methods were evaluated within the model, it was not deemed to improve the performance of the model.

 ### Key Insights / Takeaways
 In this analysis, the price of Bitcoin has been found to be a function of:
 1. Google search interest